‘Those who doubted India’s economic reforms will now introspect’: Arun Jaitley after Moody’s upgrade

 Bharatiya Janata Party National President Amit Shah said on Twitter that the upgrade reflected the government’s hard work.
 Former Economic Affairs Secretary Shaktikanta Das said, “It is good that Moody’s concluded that all reforms in India are long-term and deep-rooted.”

-Niti Aayog CEO Amitabh Kant told The Economic Times that Moody’s upgrade proves that international agencies “recognise that India is carrying out a vast range of institutional changes but has maintained great amount of fiscal discipline in the system”.
+Niti Aayog CEO Amitabh Kant told The Economic Timesthat Moody’s upgrade proves that international agencies “recognise that India is carrying out a vast range of institutional changes but has maintained great amount of fiscal discipline in the system”.

 “Doing business has been made easier, structural changes have been made, and these have all been recognised by Moody’s while making this upgrade, which to my mind was long overdue,” he said.